864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 Problems with Traditional Business Intelligence (BI) Tools

-Knowing the effects of machine downtime and production scheduling is important but give a complete picture of what is happening in the overall supply chain.
+Knowing the effects of machine downtime and production scheduling is important but gives a complete picture of what is happening in the overall supply chain.

 New Analytics, Smart Analytics